-I squashed a mosquito here a few weeks back.
+I squashed a mosquito here back in February.
 Snow outside several inches deep, not a working tap in sight, everything frozen solid and there’s a mosquito indoors, on the wall.
 Well, there was, until I squashed it (in our utility room if anyone’s interested), and then shouted triumphantly, “Ha!
 That’s the end of you mate!” to no-one in particular, other than the now dead and flat mosquito, who was no longer listening.

 Some ten minutes’ later and I’m still trying to remove the smudgy mess of mashed-up mosquito from the wall (own goal right there), when it occurred to me as I scoured the cupboards for some cleaning fluid to try and sort the pulverised body of the deceased out, that (a) it’s a good job I’m not a Buddhist, and (b) insect season will soon be upon us.

 So, after a few more minutes of ineffectual scrubbing, I concluded that no-one was likely to notice the mark on the wall, and a much better use of my time would be to dash outside to inspect my stash of Sweet Relief and Neem Supreme, in order that I might be ready for the inevitable insect onslaught (when, like an irate army, they will arrive tenfold).

 Dusting off containers semi-full of industrial quantities of repellent reminded me of just how awful our first two summers here were, made miserable by the dreaded horsefly or, in latin, the Tabanidae (which sounds a bit like the Taliban, and I reckon is therefore a pretty accurate name for these flying menaces).